The Energy Crisis Is Diffusing into Grain Markets

 Background

 There are a number of scientific and technological innovations which have allowed for rapid growth in crop productivity.
 None of these had a bigger impact than the ability to produce synthetic nitrogen fertilizer.
+Nitrogen is the single most important input for growing the crops that feed the world.

 Fundamentals